 Francine Jay is a blogger and author of The Joy of Less and Lightly.
 Her posts include tips on decluttering and minimizing every room in the house, plus interviews from real-life minimalists.
 She is also a “

 Must Read: Storage is Not a Solution

 Dana has a great blog that helps people choose to live with less.
 After purchasing their first home, Dana and her husband were headed down the traditional path.
 However, they didn’t love the financial burden and amount of stuff they were accumulating.
 They now live as a family of six in 1,000 sq. ft.
 All four of our children share one room.
 They spend a lot of time outside, hiking and gardening, and home educating.

 Rachel’s blog has lots of posts about paring down and also focuses on parenting with a minimalist perspective.
 If you are interested in minimalism and have young kids, this is a great blog for you.

 Must Read: A Screen-Free Summer

 Rachel is a decluttering expert who runs a yearly challenge to purge goods.
-Last year’s goal: to rid yourself of 2,019 items in 2019.
+She managed to get rid of 2,019 items in 2019.

 Erin writes about her approach to a simple, sustainable life.
 As impressive as her writing is, her beautiful photographs really make this blog stand out.
 She is the author of a book called Simple Matters.